TPIsoftware-digirunner/digirunner/README.md

 ```
 kubectl create secret generic gsa-key --from-file=./key/gsa-key.json
 ```
+## If you do have database [skip to this step](#sql-schema).
+## Optional:
+If you don't have an environment to initialize your `Cloud SQL` instance, you can create VM instances to perform the initialization.
 ### Create a initialize VM instances
 If necessary, you can modify ZONE
 ```